wovvan/react-native-audio-streaming/README.md

 3. In XCode, in the project navigator, select your project.
 Add `libReactNativeAudioStreaming.a` and `libStreamingKit.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)

-### Final steps for iOS (required after doing any of three options above)
+### Final step for iOS (required after doing any of three options above)

-1. Make sure `$(SRCROOT)/../node_modules/react-native-audio-streaming/ios` is added to your project's `Header Search Paths` within the `Build Settings` section.

-2. Update Info.plist file of your Xcode project and add audio background mode
+Update Info.plist file of your Xcode project and add audio background mode

 ```xml
     <key>UIBackgroundModes</key>